multiversx/mx-sdk-dapp/README.md

   pending: boolean - at least one transaction is pending;
   timedOut: boolean = there are no pending transactions and at least one has timed out;
   fail: boolean - there are no pending and no timedOut transactions and at least one has failed;
-  success: boolean - there are no pending, failed or timedOut transactions;
-  completed: boolean - all transactions are successful and all smart contract calls have been processed successfully;
+  success: boolean - all transactions are successful and all smart contract calls have been processed successfully;
 }
 ```